Sanchitbajaj02/palettegram/CONTRIBUTING.md

 # Contribution to Palettegram

-Firstly, thank you for taking the time to contribute.
+First of all, thank you for taking the time to contribute 😊.

 We welcome contributions from anyone willing to improve this project or add new features.